 Bottom Line on Taurine

-With the evidence of epidemiology contributing to the long lives of people, this amino sulfonic acid belongs on the list of supplements needed for maintaining optimum health.
+With the evidence of epidemiology contributing to the long lives of people, this amino sulfonic acid belongs on the list of supplements can for maintaining optimum health.
 However, for optimal weight, you may want to consider a comprehensive program instead of supplementation.